 The most likely reason for that issue is a faulty connection or a problem with the audio driver.
 Many started to get that error after an update or connecting a different sound system to their PC.

 Whatever the case may be, we’ll be telling you ways to get rid of it.
-Simply use any of the methods below, or keep trying different ones until one works for you.
+Use any of the methods below, or keep trying different ones until one works for you.
 Doing the latter can also help you figure out exactly where the problem was.

 - Disconnect and connect your Sound System